+How hard is it to install a dishwasher?
 While the installation of a new dishwasher often seems like something a professional repair technician should handle, the process is easier than you might think.
 In fact, provided you follow a few important rules, there’s no reason you can’t install (or reinstall) your dishwasher on your own.
+Understanding the dishwasher parts and how they fit together can be particularly helpful in this process.
 Since dishwashers can differ from model to model, following the owner’s manual, or the installation instructions, that came with the appliance is always recommended.
 But to help augment those instructions, here are some general directions you can follow to get the dishwasher up and running in time to clean the dirty dishes from tonight’s dinner.

-What you need to know and do before installing the dishwasher
+What you need to know and do before installing a dishwasher

 - If you’re replacing an existing dishwasher, confirm that the water and power supply connections are accessible and in the proper locations as indicated in the installation manual.